MehdiTheMedoc/VR_Mocap_Quest/README.md

 **Oculus Quest Hands mocap**

-it's 5AM, I'm not sober and I'm on my phone and someone on YouTube asked for this, so the readme might be lacking
+it's 5AM, I'm not sober, I'm on my phone and someone on YouTube asked for this, so the readme might be lacking